tommcfarlin/page-template-dashboard/README.txt

 Finally, the plugin will properly handle the case when a page has a template assigned to it from a previous theme that does not exist in the current theme

-The plugin is also fully localized for translation.
+The plugin is also fully internationalized for translation.

-For more information or to follow the project, check out the [project page](http://tommcfarlin.com/projects/page-template-dashboard/).
+For more information or to follow the project, check out the [GitHub repository](https://github.com/tommcfarlin/page-template-dashboard).

 == Installation ==